Altinity/ice/ice/README.md

 # ice-rest-catalog

-A CLI for loading data into Iceberg REST catalogs (with ability to be used as ClickHouse UDF handler).
+A CLI for loading data into Iceberg REST catalogs.

 ## Status